How to Make Red Lipstick Last All Day

-Gentle and mysterious do much more than boldly in-you-face looks, which means that red lipstick on its own with a touch of smoke to your eyes is perfect for a night on the town!
-Most importantly you’ll want to learn how to make red lipstick last to enjoy its blinding and flawless look for as long as possible.
+Red lips are the epitome of gentle and mysterious.
+When sporting red lips, however, you’ll definitely want to learn how to make red lipstick last to enjoy its blinding and flawless look for as long as possible.

-Our lips, along with our eyes, make the biggest statement when it comes to putting on some makeup.
-The general rule of thumb is to either focus your energy on one or the other unless you wish to run the risk of looking like you’ve put on too much and reducing the attractiveness of your facial features.
+Our lips, along with our eyes, make the biggest statement when it comes to putting on makeup.
+The general rule of thumb is to either focus your energy on one or the other unless you wish to run the risk of looking like you’ve put on too much makeup.

-It doesn’t need much courage to step outside with those lips on display once you grab that and see yourself shining bright through that mirror that never lies.
+It doesn’t need much courage to step outside with those lips on display once you see yourself shining bright through that mirror that never lies.
 It’s just a matter of taking that first step and receiving that first compliment.
 After that, it’s smooth sailing for us women.

 All you really have to do is find the perfect shade of red that matches you; that includes your skin tone and your hair color, alongside deciding which look best fits your personality.